amandasposito/amandasposito.github.io/_posts/2017-06-04-testing-in-elixir-where-to-start.markdown

 | `refute_in_delta` | `refute_in_delta 3.141, 3.142, 0.001` |

-The `asserts` are pretty much similar to most framework tests, the hightlight here is for `assert_receive` and`assert_received`.
+The `asserts` are pretty much similar to most framework tests, the highlight here is for `assert_receive` and`assert_received`.

-They help us to test async code, for example, you have a `Task` that executes some code and you wishe to monitor the  process and wait for some message.
+They help us to test async code, for example, you have a `Task` that executes some code and you wish to monitor the process and wait for some message.
 In this scenario, `assert_receive` would help us to test that we received the message.

 {% highlight elixir %}
 task = Task.async(fn -> "foo" end)
 ref  = Process.monitor(task.pid)
 assert_receive     {:DOWN, ^ref, :process, _, :normal}, 500
 {% endhighlight %}

 In the above test, we are asserting that the Task exit is `:normal` and that it executed in up to 500 milliseconds.

-There are a few more `asserts` that may help us and you can find them at the [ExUnit oficial documentation](https://hexdocs.pm/ex_unit/ExUnit.Assertions.html).
+There are a few more `asserts` that may help us and you can find them at the [ExUnit official documentation](https://hexdocs.pm/ex_unit/ExUnit.Assertions.html).

 ### Describe